-Process: How we did it
+Process: How did we do it?

-Toolbox Talks 1: Our Eco Driver Training Team went on-site to give our Operators their first briefing in the first week of November 2021.
+Toolbox Talks 1: Our Eco Operator Training Team went on-site to give our Operators their first briefing in the first week of Month 1.

-Data Collection: Our Data Analytics team collected the data in Month-1 (November) to set a starting point/benchmark for each driver.
+Data Collection: Our Data Analytics team collected the data in Month-1 to set a starting point/benchmark for each operator.